margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [ ] The TAE can record the information during execution and report that into a graphing tool that can be provided for management reporting

    > #### Explanation / Rationale
    > 1. Is not correct.
-It interferes with other planned activities
+You can provide this information
+   > 1. Is correct.
+This is an automated solution that will utilize the tools to provide accurate current and trend information
    > 1. Is not correct.
-This is an unnecessary cost
+It will provide only current execution information but no overall trending
    > 1. Is not correct.
-It is not practical
+It is a manual process not an automated solution
-   > 1. Is correct.
-Automated collection is inexpensive and effective

 1. ### Question #24 (2 points) You normally start execution of an automated regression test suite at the end of the workday, as it  is a lengthy test.
 Occasionally the test does not complete by the start of the next workday even though it should complete within five hours of starting.